younghhk/expectedCases/README.md

   study_start = 2020, study_end = 2025, # input the years for the start and end of study recruitment
   age_min = 40, age_max = 100,
   end_year = 2040,
-  diag_years = 2022:2040,   # return annual rows for inspection/plots
+  diag_years = 2022:2040,   # return diagnostic rows for these specific years
   print_markdown = FALSE
 )